run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/configuration/change-portfolio.md

 ### Import deprecated template data

-6. Click in "Import deprecated template data" to import a existing template, Select the template and edit if necessery;
+6. Click in "Import discontinued template data" to import an existing template, Select the template and edit if necessary.

-7. Click on "Save" to add the import template to your portfolio;
+7. Click on "Save" to add the import template to your portfolio.

 ### New Model